 - David Coulson, Associate Director of Pharmacy

 - Dr Michelle Watts, Associate Medical Director – Primary Care

 To date the practice has been for decisions of AIJB to be made by consensus of the full membership rather than the use of voting.

 At the inception of the AIJB, the IJB agreed to create a separate Audit Committee with an agreed remit.
-In August 2018 the first Angus IJB Audit Committee Annual Report was presented to the Angus IJB.
+The AIJB is required to have a Strategic Planning Group (SPG) responsible for the development and delivery of the strategic plan.

 Below are links to summaries of the most recent IJB meetings:

 To see these and previously held meetings in more detail, you can find them over at the Angus Council website.

 For future planned meetings, check our Events Calendar.
 Meetings are normally held towards the end of every second month.